Leonora Duarte

 Leonora Duarte (1610 – 1678?) was a Baroque Flemish composer and musician, born in Antwerp.
 She belonged to a wealthy Portuguese-Jewish family who were major patrons of the arts and music.
-She was baptized on 28 July 1610.
+She was baptized into the Catholic faith on 28 July 1610.
 Duarte composed seven sinfonias which are the only known pieces of music written for viol by a woman in the 17th century.

 Life

 Family

 Leonora Duarte's paternal grandparents, Diego Duarte I (c.
 1544-1626) and Leonora Rodrigues (c.1565-1632) originally lived in Lisbon, Portugal until they were forced to flee during the Portuguese Inquisition.
 They most likely arrived in Antwerp around the year 1571.
 Practicing Judaism in Antwerp was illegal, so the family became conversos, meaning they outwardly acted as Catholics while secretly maintaining their Jewish faith and practices.

-Leonora the first-born child of Gaspar Duarte (c.1584-1653) and Catharina Rodrigues (1584-1644), and she had three sisters and two brothers; Diego II (1612-1691), Catharina (1614-1678), Gaspar II (1616-c.1685), Francisca (1619-1678), and Isabella (1620-1685).
+Leonora was the first-born child of Gaspar Duarte (c.1584-1653) and Catharina Rodrigues (1584-1644), and she had three sisters and two brothers; Diego II (1612-1691), Catharina (1614-1678), Gaspar II (1616-c.1685), Francisca (1619-1678), and Isabella (1620-1685).

 Gaspar I played the harpsichord and was musically trained (as was Catharina), although professionally he was a successful jewelry merchant who specialized in diamonds.
 Gaspar was also very close friends with renowned harpsichord makers, Ruckers and Couchet.
 The Duarte family residence at the Meir in Antwerp was a well-known center for music and the visual arts.
 The correspondence of Leonora’s father and her brother Diego with Constantijn Huygens shows that there were frequent contacts with the cultural élite of the Low Countries and England, including Huygens himself and his sons Constantijn and Christiaan, Dutch poet and artist Anna Roemers Visscher, and William Cavendish, Duke of Newcastle.
 In 1644 Nicholas Lanier visited the family when he was in voluntary exile, and in 1653 Anne and Joseph de la Barre paid a visit when traveling from Paris to Stockholm.

 In addition to his business in jewels, Gaspar and Diego were also heavily involved in the collection, trading, and commissioning of art.

 Growing up as converso in her family’s home, there seemed to be an interesting balance of Leonora's understanding her identity, both as a Jewish woman at core, but also as a Jewish woman composer during the Baroque period.
 On one hand, conversos were closely observed, while on the other hand, it seems her family, especially her father, made it be known that regardless of their practices, their family was successful and otherwise great patrons of the arts and culture.